Vergulde Draeck: Discovery of

-Artifacts from the wreckage were salvaged in 1963 and are located in the Fremantle Maritime Museum in Australia.
+Artifacts from the wreckage were salvaged in 1963 and are kept in the Fremantle Maritime Museum in Australia.
 They include lead, ivory, amber, coral and 10,000 coins.

+Archaeological investigation

+The wreck was put under control of archaeologists in 1972.
+Despite the loss of archaeological integrity caused by those salvaging artefacts for financial gain, useful information was gained to add to the small number of recorded excavations of VOC ships.
+The sternpost was covered with protective layers of lead sheeting covered by copper sheeting.
+Some of the copper had been recovered by treasure hunters before 1972, making interpretation of this aspect difficult.
+The hull construction method was the "bottom first" tradition, which was used in Dutch shipyards after frame-first carvel construction had become common elsewhere in northern Europe.
+Below the waterline, the hull was sheathed with a layer of pine planking, applied over a layer of goat hair mixed with tar – this would slow the effect of teredo worm.
+Study of the small amount of timber excavated from the wreck shows the regular saw marks of windmill-powered sawmills.
+This technology was a Dutch innovation which greatly reduced the cost of construction of ships and helped make them the leading shipbuilders in northern Europe in the 16th and 17th centuries.

-Letters written by the survivors of the Vergulde Draeck
+Letters written by the survivors of the

 In March 2015, Steve Caffery, of Gilt Dragon Research Group, claimed to have discovered copies of two letters carried by the seven survivors to Batavia in 1656.
 The letters, dated 5 and 7 May 1656, were said to indicate there were two separate camp sites.